hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 ### Installation

-Our library is stored on HiPay.com.
-So you have to add these lines to your `Build.gradle` Projet file :
+HiPay's Android Omnichannel SDK is hosted on HiPay.com.
+In order to install it, you have to add these lines to your `Build.gradle` Projet file :

     allprojects {
         repositories {